 This is a fantastic travel-sized skincare set that includes cleanser, moisturizer, and anti-aging serum.
 These are medical grade products developed by a plastic surgeon in Miami using stem cell technology.
 That is science talk for it makes your skin look younger!
 It’s called RxGenesys and available on Amazon.

 Look for combination products.
-I use a moisturizing sunblock with mild coverage, sort of like a light foundation.
+I use the IT Bye Bye Foundation moisturizing sunblock with mild coverage, sort of like a light foundation.
 Boom…3 products in one!
+This is a favorite of mine and it is cruelty-free.

 All the techie stuff is the heaviest and most valuable.
 I make sure these things are never checked.